 - They experienced a 45 percent improvement in quality of life since using cannabis to manage pain.

-A comprehensive report released early this year by the National Academies of Sciences, Engineering, and Medicine based on the review of over 10,000 scientific abstracts from marijuana health research showed “there is conclusive or substantial evidence that cannabis or cannabinoids are effective for the treatment for chronic pain in adults.”
+A comprehensive report released early this year by the National Academies of Sciences, Engineering, and Medicine based on the review of over 10,000 scientific abstracts from marijuana health research showed, “there is conclusive or substantial evidence that cannabis or cannabinoids are effective for the treatment for chronic pain in adults.”
 Finally, research is backing a natural pain-relieving solution for reducing opioid use in seniors with medical marijuana.

-The encouraging studies that demonstrate cannabis is a viable alternative to opioid painkillers come at a time when national health leaders are asking the health care community to reduce prescriptions for pain relief medications such as Vicodin and OxyContin.
+The encouraging studies that demonstrate cannabis is a viable substitute to opioid painkillers come at a time when national health leaders are asking the healthcare community to reduce prescriptions for pain relief medications such as Vicodin and OxyContin.
 Reducing opioid use in seniors with medical marijuana would surely save lives.

 - The U.S. Centers for Disease Control and Prevention reports that prescriptions for opioids have quadrupled since 1999.